-How to use a Shared SSL with Movable Type
+How to use a Free SSL with Movable Type

-Like other hosting services, Web Hosting Hub includes a free SSL called a Shared SSL that can be used to help with providing securing connections.
+Like other hosting services, InMotion Hosting includes a free SSL that can be used to help with providing securing connections.
 The main issue is that the URL is not the same as the URL that is used for the site.
-The following article explains the changes involved in using a Shared SSL with your Movable Type installation.
+The following article explains the changes involved in using the free SSL with your Movable Type installation.
 Note that the following changes will also involve a manual change of one of the Movable Type configuration files.
 Make sure that you have made a good backup before proceeding with any of the changes.

-Setting up a Shared SSL with your Movable Type Website
+Setting up a Free SSL with your Movable Type Website

-- If you are working with Web Hosting Hub, and you have not made changes to your file permissions, then you should review the Movable Type permissions changing to 666 article.
+- If you are working with InMotion Hosting, and you have not made changes to your file permissions, then you should review the Movable Type permissions changing to 666 article.